-Enphase Envoy Communications Gateway (optional, but recommended)
+Enphase Envoy® Communications Gateway (optional, but strongly recommended)

 BEST PRACTICE: Connect the Envoy before the solar installation is complete.

 When powered up and connected for the first time, the Envoy may retrieve an automatic upgrade from Enphase.
-Because this upgrade may take up to 20 minutes, connect the Envoy first (connect to both AC power and to the broadband router) so that it performs the upgrade well before the solar module installation is complete.
+Because this upgrade may take up to 20 minutes, connect the Envoy first (connect to both AC power and to the broadband router) so that the upgrade completes well before the solar module installation is complete.
 For more information, see the Envoy Communications Gateway Installation and Operation Manual.

 • Engage Cable, as needed.
-(See "Engage Cable Planning and Ordering Information" on page 26.)
+(See "Engage Cable Planning and Ordering Information" on page 31.)

 NOTE: Order the correct Engage Cable type.
-Installers must order Engage Cable for either 240 VAC single phase, typical for residential applications, or 208 VAC three phase, typical for commercial installations.
+Installers must order Engage Cable for either single-phase 240 VAC, typical for residential applications, or three-phase 208 VAC, typical for commercial installations.
 All drop connectors on the Engage Cable bear labels indicating the cable voltage designation.